hobo71/wpsso-tweet-a-quote/readme.txt

 Developers and advanced users will also appreciate the ability to easily re-style the default CSS that WPSSO Tweet a Quote (aka WPSSO TAQ) uses. ;-)

+<div style="clear:both"></div>

+<h3>WPSSO Core Plugin Prerequisite</h3>

+WPSSO Tweet a Quote (aka WPSSO TAQ) is an add-on for the WPSSO Core plugin.
+The Free add-on works with either the Free or Pro versions of WPSSO Core.

 == Installation ==

 <h3>Install and Uninstall</h3>